Compatibility with BGI

 2. Refer to the graphs.h header file.
 The header file is an extension of easyx.h to simulate additional BGI functions.

-This article explains the differences between these two approaches and the BGI drawing library, and the specific reasons for this design.
-(Note: BGI was Borland's early drawing interface and is widely used in turbo C and Borland C/C?s series development tools).
+This article explains the difference between these two approaches and the BGI drawing library, and the specific reasons for this design.
+(Note: BGI is Borland's early drawing interface and is widely used in Turbo C and Borland C/C++ family of development tools)